preclinical-imaging/pixi-plugin/docs/source/usage.rst

 8. Container service will present a dialog with the parameters used for the hotel splitter.
 There is one optional input to consider – margin.
 This option refers to the size of the space around identified elements within the input image that the splitter will add as a buffer to ensure it captures the entire mouse in a given split image.
 A larger margin will mean more buffer space given and vice versa.
 The default value is 4, which represents 4px for a PET image.
 Inputting an empty value to the margin field will cause the container to use the default value.

 We believe that, in most cases, you should not need to set this value.
-However, if the splitter produces a set of split imgages that do not successfully capture the mice – for instace if the edge of a mouse is cut off – this input can be used to attempt to produce a better output upon re-running the container.
+However, if the splitter produces a set of split images that do not successfully capture the mice – for instance if the edge of a mouse is cut off – this input can be used to attempt to produce a better output upon re-running the container.
 In the case that the edge of a mouse is cut off, we recommend re-running the splitter with an input margin higher than 4.
 In the case that the one of the split images includes a piece of another mouse within the output image, we recommend re-running the splitter with an input margin below 4.